Are public private partnerships (PPPs) common? Are they promoted or encouraged by the government?

 The Government often pays private contractors to build roads, government offices, schools, hospitals and prisons out of tax revenues.
 A Public-Private Partnership (the Norwegian term for which is OPS) has however only been used in limited circumstances.

 In 2015, the government launched a new platform for the transport sector.
 One aim with the reform was to expand the use of OPS agreements in road constructions.
 In their reform, the government instructed the Directorate of Public Roads to increase the use of OPS agreements in road projects.
-At present, the Directorate of Public Roads has three ongoing OPS projects.
+Following the reform, the Directorate of Public Roads has completed four OPS projects, in addition to two ongoing OPS projects.

-In Poland, public-private partnership (PPP) is quite a new concept and not commonly used (according to data published by the Polish Ministry of Investments and Development, the number of PPP proposals in 2019 was 22, and there were 9 concluded agreements.
-In the first 6 months of 2020 the number of PPP proposals amounted to 10, and 6 of them already resulted in agreements).
+In Poland, public-private partnership (PPP) is quite a new concept and not commonly used (according to data published by the Polish Ministry of Investments and Development, the number of PPP proposals in 2020 was 31, and there were 13 concluded agreements.
 The number of PPP projects has gradually decreased since 2015.
-This is probably attributable to the fact that approximately only 25% of PPP proposals (147 out of 579 in the years from 2009 until 30 June 2020) were successfully converted into PPP projects.
+This is probably attributable to the fact that approximately only 25% of PPP proposals (166 out of 628 in the years from 2009 until first quarter of 2022) were successfully converted into PPP projects.
+The effects of the COVID-19 pandemic were still visible on the PPP market in Poland.
+Economic uncertainty significantly reduces the level of investment in the private sector, which also has a negative effect on interest in public investment.
+In 2021, ten PPP contracts worth PLN 172 million were signed whereas in the first quarter of 2022, two PPP contracts worth PLN 3,9 million were signed and four new PPP proceeding worth PLN 295 million were initiated.

 Public-private partnerships (PPPs) are common in Portugal.
 They have been promoted and encouraged by the state for more than 20 years.
 According to the 2012 Report of the Treasury and Finance General Directorate, the public expense in PPP between 2008 and 2011 increased four times more.
 The main areas in which PPPs operate are transport infrastructures and health.
 Since 2011, there has been a slowdown of new PPPs.
-PPPs are governed by the Public Contracts Code and by Decree-Law No. 111/2012, of 23 May 2012.
+PPPs are governed by the Public Contracts Code and by Decree-Law No. 111/2012, of 23 May 2012, amended by Decree-Law No. 84/2019, of 28 June 2019, and Decree-Law No. 170/2019, of 4 December 2019.

 Public-private partnership (PPP) refers to forms of cooperation between public authorities and the world of business which aim to ensure the funding, construction, renovation, management or maintenance of infrastructure or the provision of services.
 Public authorities, at all levels, are increasingly interested in co-operating with private investors, in order to benefit from the know-how of the private sector and to overcome public budget constraints.
 The legal regime of PPPs was previously set out by Law no. 233/2016, which was repealed on 18 May 2018.
 On 18 May 2018, a new emergency ordinance regulating public-private partnerships has entered into force, ie GEO no. 39/2018.
 PPPs are generally encouraged by the Government although no landmark contracts were concluded yet.
 As the PPP is a rather new option for investment, the authorities have a certain level of reluctance in using this structure.